Genomics Resource Center - Laboratory Services

 Using multiple platforms depending on the project, we sequence DNA isolated from an organismal or ecological sample to investigate the constituent community of organisms and functional profile present in the sample.
 An RNA-Seq approach to a metagenomic sample can be used to generate metatranscriptomic data the describes the combined expression profile of the community.

-Using the Illumina platform, this application enables the investigation of DNA-protein interactions and DNA methylation through the sequencing of chromatin-immunoprecipitated (ChIP) DNA and bisulfite converted DNA respectively.
+The Illumina platform enables the investigation of DNA-protein interactions and DNA methylation through the sequencing of chromatin-immunoprecipitated (ChIP) DNA and bisulfite converted DNA respectively.
 Resulting data can be aligned to a reference genome to generate maps of protein binding positions and methylation sites.
-The PacBio RS II sequencer can be used to natively detect a wide range of modified nucleotides and motifs.
+The PacBio SMRT sequencing technology can be used to natively detect a wide range of modified nucleotides and motifs.

 High-throughput amplicon sequencing can be used to generate 16s rRNA community profiles of metagenomic samples, sequence many viral genomes in parallel, validate hundreds of variants identified in previous experiments, or sequence any combination of multiplexed amplicons.
 Depending on the goals and scale of the project, any of our sequencing platforms can be used for this application.